mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap2/README.txt

 You can think of a commit as a secondary save...
 Commit = Git's way of "saving"

+Push&Pull
+So git stores all of its history data in a hidden folder in the root of your git repo.
+Git stores this data locally, on your hard drive.
+1: Lose your PC?
+Then everything sucks. :(
+2: Collaboration

+Solution: Repo Hosting
+git push/git pull

+e.g.
+#Push our commits into the branch of issue_tst1
+git push https://github.com/mukoedo1993/CS_courses_mukoedo_Online issue_tst1

+#pull our changes back.
+git pull origin issue_tst1

 2: See Git in action.

+Bonus:
+push into a new branch preparing for pull request git push https://github.com/mukoedo1993/CS_courses_mukoedo_Online issue_tst1